ioanamirela/rosetta/README.md

 1. All letters are in lowercase and ASCII characters.
-2. Multiple orderings should not be possible, since the problem states the list of words will have enough information to derive the complete order of the alphabet, but just in case, the algorithm will output a solution if multiple available or there isn't not enough info to derive a single solution.
+2. Multiple orderings should not be possible, since the problem states the list of words will have enough information to derive the complete order of the alphabet, but just in case, the algorithm should account for such a scenario and will output a solution if multiple available or there isn't enough info to derive a single solution.
-3. The list of words has enough information to derive the order of the alphabet.
+3. In case no solution is found, an empty array should be returned.

 ## Analysis

 ![Analysis](docs/graph.png)

-We compare the first different character of each word ans start from there to derive the order.
+We compare the first different character of each word and start from there to derive the order.

 Algorithm:  build a graph to represent the relationship between characters, and then traverse it to find the ordering by performing a topological sort.

 A topological sort is only possible if the graph has no directed cycles.
 If a cycle is identified, it is not possible to derive the order of the alphabet - the algorithm returns an empty array.

+## Deliverable
+1. Algorithm consisting of
+    * Graph class
+    * Topological sort
+2. Unit tests covering 3 happy paths and 3 edge case scenarios.
+3. Script that accepts command line arguments to run the algorithm for any input, and in the absence of args runs same scenarios as test cases.
+4. Documentation (Readme file)

-## Running the project (instructions for macOS or Linux)
+## Running the tests and project (instructions for macOS or Linux)

 1. Clone the repo and run ```npm install```
 2. Run tests: ```npm test```